Home » Knowledge Centre » Backyard Chicken » Making A Homemade Incubators-20+ Ideas For Hatching Eggs

 10- Cardboard Box Incubator

-A couple of boxes, a small watt light bulb, along with a few other items will allow you to select and hatch eggs from your best laying hens.
+Using just a couple of boxes, a small watt light bulb, and a few other items, you can select and hatch eggs from your best laying hens.
+I’ve tried this method myself, and it’s surprisingly effective.

 Cardboard Box Incubator